lyne-jy/lyne-jy/README.md

 - 🔭 I’m currently working on a side project (Windows app using .NET)

-- 📫 How to reach me: Email, my website, Discord or LinkedIn
+- 📫 How to reach me: Email or my website

 - 😄 Pronouns: He/him